Letters from the Specific Carbohydrate Diet support group

 Michael - I am behind on answering my e-mail but you had asked how the bread

 made from the recipe in the book holds up in a sandwich.
-Well, I take it to
+Well, I take it

 work almost everyday and I enjoy it.
-I cut it in ?" slices, every once in a
+I cut it in ?" slices, every once

 while it will crumble a bit, but it works well for me.